jlc-vcg/Petitions/README.md

 # Effective Petitions
-A basic website for the 'Effecive Peitions' project.
+A basic website for the 'Effective Petitions' project.